 Alrighty, here are my burning kiln questions I asked him!
 These thoughts came to me while prepping and working on my ceramics.
 Ideas that make you go hmmmm.

-I asked the following question because I often do my glazing in the evening and want to run my kiln while I sleep.
-I have a habit of sometimes not waiting until the glaze is completely dry…
+This question popped up because I often do my glazing in the evening and want to run my kiln while I sleep.
+There’s a habit of sometimes not waiting until the glaze is completely dry…

 Why is it so important to make sure all glaze is dry before placing pieces in the kiln for firing, won’t it dry when the heat rises inside the kiln?